 Want to Learn More?

 Did learning about what the different hair cutting techniques are interest you?
 Need to get your undergraduate certificate in cosmetology?
 At Minnesota School of Cosmetology, we are dedicated to helping our Cosmetology program students develop a solid foundation and a flair for style through hands-on training in basic and advanced industry techniques.
 You will learn how to cut, color and style hair, give manicures and pedicures, provide spa treatments and perform various skin care techniques from industry-experienced instructors in a professional salon setting.
-We keep our class sizes small to make sure you get the individualized instruction you need and attention you deserve.
+At the Minnesota School of Cosmetology, we keep our class sizes small to make sure you get the individualized instruction you need and attention you deserve.
 You will graduate with everything you need to be a versatile artist in an exciting industry, including a cosmetology diploma from a respected college.

 Contact us today to learn more about becoming a hairstylist and starting a rewarding career in the beauty industry.